School Procedures

 • ➡ Classroom requirements (chairs, tables, in-house projectors)

-• ➡ Arrives or logs on daily at least 15 minutes prior to the start of class
+• ➡ Arrives 30 minutes prior to the start of class

 • ➡ Utilizes this time to prepare all materials and activities for the day

-• ➡ Signs in at the front office checks mailbox (in-person only)
+• ➡ Signs in at the front office.
+Check with office staff for attendance or change of classroom.

 • ➡ Takes prompt attendance daily